Diffeomorphism: Connectedness

 For manifolds, the diffeomorphism group is usually not connected.
 Its component group is called the mapping class group.
-In dimension 2 (i.e. surfaces), the mapping class group is a finitely presented group generated by Dehn twists (Dehn, Lickorish, Hatcher).
+In dimension 2 (i.e. surfaces), the mapping class group is a finitely presented group generated by Dehn twists; this has been proved by Max Dehn, W. B. R. Lickorish, and Allen Hatcher).
 Max Dehn and Jakob Nielsen showed that it can be identified with the outer automorphism group of the fundamental group of the surface.

 William Thurston refined this analysis by classifying elements of the mapping class group into three types: those equivalent to a periodic diffeomorphism; those equivalent to a diffeomorphism leaving a simple closed curve invariant; and those equivalent to pseudo-Anosov diffeomorphisms.
 In the case of the torus $S^1\times S^1=\R^2/\Z^2$, the mapping class group is simply the modular group $\text{SL}(2,\Z)$ and the classification becomes classical in terms of elliptic, parabolic and hyperbolic matrices.
 Thurston accomplished his classification by observing that the mapping class group acted naturally on a compactification of Teichmüller space; as this enlarged space was homeomorphic to a closed ball, the Brouwer fixed-point theorem became applicable.
 Smale conjectured that if $M$ is an oriented smooth closed manifold, the identity component of the group of orientation-preserving diffeomorphisms is simple.
 This had first been proved for a product of circles by Michel Herman; it was proved in full generality by Thurston.